rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to convert the sorted array into binary search tree.
 Refer to Day38/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to find the degree of an array.
 Refer to Day38/Problem 2.pdf for detailed information.

+## Day 39
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to reshaping a matrix.
+Refer to Day39/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to check if two binary trees are same.
+Refer to Day39/Problem 2.pdf for detailed information.